6 Techniques To Record Video Testimonials Like a Proย

 A better question to start with might be: What is my skill level with cameras?
 Or, how well do I understand them?
 It takes knowledge to understand F-stops, aperture, ASA settings, and what lens you should be shooting with to get the desired look and feel of what youโ€™re filming.

 Some amazing cameras can be purchased that would have been cost-prohibitive a decades ago.
 The Blackmagic Pocket Cinema Camera is an excellent example of a device that can deliver professional results.
-Itโ€™s under $2,000 and comparable to cameras that are five times its cost.ย
+Itโ€™s under $2,000 and comparable to cameras that are five times its cost.
+Understanding these camera settings is crucial for producing high-quality customer video testimonials.

 Shoot video testimonials in 4K or higher.